vijaya49/devops-senior-challenge/README.md

-# 🕒 Simple Time Service
+# 🕒 Task 1: Simple Time Service

 A lightweight Python Flask application that returns the current UTC timestamp and the IP address of the visitor.
 It is containerized using Docker and served via **Gunicorn** on port **80**.